Translational Omics Program

-To address this need, the Translational Omics Programs uses an intuitive computer system to capture clinicians' observations about patients and store them in a specific way to facilitate automated analysis.
+To address this need, the Translational Omics Program uses an intuitive computer system to capture clinicians' observations about patients and store them in a specific way to facilitate automated analysis.
 These specially stored data are called structured phenotype data.

 Program researchers are also implementing a process to automatically cross-reference these structured phenotype data with the published scientific literature, existing biological and clinical databases, and certain basic-science data repositories to quickly identify the set of genes related to a patient's observed condition.

 Finally, the team uses machine learning tools to integrate patient-specific genetic changes identified by whole-exome sequencing with the existing scientific literature.
 This system can identify genetic changes that are likely related to a patient's disease.

 Current testing for rare and undiagnosed diseases evaluates a patient's DNA within those regions of their genome that contain genes.
 The majority of current clinical knowledge about the genetics of disease is focused on these regions.

 Another type of genomic data, regarding a patient's RNA, is a measure of which genes are currently active in the patient.
 Studying both the changes to a patient's genome (DNA) and the activity of the patient's genes (RNA) helps researchers better understand the potential ramifications of specific genetic changes.